-3.5 Community Outreach & Engagement (not included in proposed budget)
+3.4 Community Outreach & Engagement

-The recommendation will be for this program to be created for FY 2023-2024.
-This is not included in the proposed budget.
-We have prepared a memo describing the recommended program in its entirety that will be publicly available and presented at the first Budget Committee meeting packet for consideration and review.
-Should it be funded and approved, the Community Outreach & Engagement Program works primarily to prioritize EMSWCD's efforts and to direct resources in service of our mission by positioning the District to deliver communications and outreach on a districtwide, increased scale.
-This program would also be charged with measuring impact, cross-collaborative efforts between programs, and maximizing partnerships, community engagement and service to EMSWCD's constituents.
+The Community Outreach & Engagement Program works primarily to prioritize EMSWCD's efforts and to direct resources in service of our mission by positioning the District to deliver communications and outreach on a districtwide, increased scale.
+This program is also charged with measuring impact, cross-collaborative efforts between programs, and maximizing partnerships, community engagement and service to EMSWCD's constituents.

-3.6 Headwaters Farm Program
+3.5 Headwaters Farm Program

 The Headwaters Farm hosts the Headwaters Incubator Program (HIP), which provides land, water, infrastructure, training and other support for qualified individuals wanting to start a sustainable agricultural business who would otherwise not be able to do so.
-The HIP program started in the 2013 growing season, and after ramping up with new cohorts every year, the program has been operating at or near capacity for the last few years.
-2022 concluded the tenth season of the Headwaters Incubator Program and the sixth cohort of graduating farmers.
-To date, HIP has graduated 21 growers with over 85% of them still actively farming.
+The HIP program started in the 2013 growing season, and after ramping up with new cohorts every year, the program has been operating at or near capacity for years.
+2023 concluded the eleventh season of the Headwaters Incubator Program and the seventh cohort of graduating farmers.
+To date, HIP has graduated 22 farms with over 85% of them still actively farming.